Tigid0u/connect-4/README.md

 The game will then start once the second player enters their username.

-The output on on the client that starts first should be similar to this:
+The output on the client that starts first should be similar to this:

 ```
 ┌───┬───┬───┬───┬───┬───┬───┐